WangJiemin/gtom/mgo_driver/README.md

 If you use `ChangeStreamNs` on MongoDB 3.6+ you can ignore this section.
 Native change streams in MongoDB are shard aware.
 You should connect to the
 `mongos` routing server and change streams will work across shards.
 This section is for those pre-3.6 that would like to read changes across all shards.

-gtm has support for sharded MongoDB clusters.
+gtom has support for sharded MongoDB clusters.
 You will want to start with a connection to the MongoDB config server to get the list of available shards.

 ```golang
 // assuming the CONFIG server for a sharded cluster is running locally on port 27018